japila-books/apache-spark-internals/docs/scheduler/Task.md

 collectAccumulatorUpdates(taskFailed: Boolean = false): Seq[AccumulableInfo]
 ----

-`collectAccumulatorUpdates` collects the latest values of internal and external accumulators from a task (and returns the values as a collection of link:spark-accumulators.adoc#AccumulableInfo[AccumulableInfo]).
+`collectAccumulatorUpdates` collects the latest values of internal and external accumulators from a task (and returns the values as a collection of spark-accumulators.md#AccumulableInfo[AccumulableInfo]).

-Internally, `collectAccumulatorUpdates` link:spark-TaskContextImpl.adoc#taskMetrics[takes `TaskMetrics`].
+Internally, `collectAccumulatorUpdates` spark-TaskContextImpl.md#taskMetrics[takes `TaskMetrics`].

 NOTE: `collectAccumulatorUpdates` uses <<context, TaskContextImpl>> to access the task's `TaskMetrics`.

 `collectAccumulatorUpdates` collects the latest values of:

-* xref:executor:TaskMetrics.adoc#internalAccums[internal accumulators] whose current value is not the zero value and the `RESULT_SIZE` accumulator (regardless whether the value is its zero or not).
+* executor:TaskMetrics.md#internalAccums[internal accumulators] whose current value is not the zero value and the `RESULT_SIZE` accumulator (regardless whether the value is its zero or not).

-* xref:executor:TaskMetrics.adoc#externalAccums[external accumulators] when `taskFailed` is disabled (`false`) or which link:spark-accumulators.adoc#countFailedValues[should be included on failures].
+* executor:TaskMetrics.md#externalAccums[external accumulators] when `taskFailed` is disabled (`false`) or which spark-accumulators.md#countFailedValues[should be included on failures].

 `collectAccumulatorUpdates` returns an empty collection when <<context, TaskContextImpl>> is not initialized.

-NOTE: `collectAccumulatorUpdates` is used when xref:executor:TaskRunner.adoc#run[`TaskRunner` runs a task] (and sends a task's final results back to the driver).
+NOTE: `collectAccumulatorUpdates` is used when executor:TaskRunner.md#run[`TaskRunner` runs a task] (and sends a task's final results back to the driver).

 == [[kill]] Killing Task -- `kill` Method